Is there any better feeling than that experienced the day or two before you head off on holiday?

-Sri Lanka’s not a place I ever thought I’d get to but later today we’ll be jetting off from Abu Dhabi and we could not be more excited!
+Sri Lanka’s not a place I ever thought I’d get to but later today we’ll be jetting off from Abu Dhabi on some cheap flights and we could not be more excited!

 We’re booked into the most gorgeous hotels and will be experiencing some of the island’s most unique (and if all goes to plan, memorable) boutique offerings.
 After what feelings like months of Sri Lankan holiday planning, everything has come together and with unseasonable rain in Abu Dhabi, a holiday is certainly welcome.

 If Sri Lanka’s on your wish-list or you’ve started planning your visit, this post is for you!